 The Exercise Science minor requires 18 credits, including 2 required courses and 4 electives.
 Please note that both Anatomy and Physiology I & II are prerequisites for many courses in the minor.
 Classes include introductions to exercise science, human motion, athletic injuries, worksite health, aging, pathophysiology, obesity and body composition, cardiac rehabilitation, conditioning, and exercise testing.
 More information on academic requirements available in the Syracuse University Course Catalog.

-If you are interesting in declaring a minor, talk to your advisor in your home school or college to see if you have enough room for the courses, a minimum of a 2.5 GPA, and complete the Minor Declaration Form.
-For additional information, visit the course catalog or contact the Office of Admissions at firstname.lastname@example.org or 315.443.5555.
+If you are interesting in declaring a minor, talk to your advisor in your home school or college to see if you have enough room for the courses, a minimum of a 2.5 GPA, and complete a Declaration of Minor form.